\

-The law doesn′t distinguish between gay, lesbian, bisexual, and heterosexual (straight) teenagers.
+The law doesn′t distinguish between gay, lesbian, bisexual, heterosexual (straight) or transgender teenagers.
 The rights and protections provided are equally applicable to all groups, whether at home, school, or work.
-A violation of your rights due to sexual orientation amounts to discrimination.
+A violation of your rights due to sexual orientation amounts to discrimination, but that doesn’t mean, in every situation, there’s a remedy for discriminating.
+For example, a private club or organization may exclude individuals from membership or participation.

 If you′re a straight teenager, here are a few things you should keep in mind about homosexuality: